AriFordsham/GHCWiki/unlifted-data-types.md

 ```

 We do not know if `f x` should be evaluated strictly or lazily; it depends on whether or not `b` is unlifted or lifted.
+This case can be handled by specializing `map` for the lifted and unlifted cases.

 ## Proposal 2: Allow newtypes over unlifted types